-Colon cancer, also called colorectal cancer, originates in the colon or rectum.
-It is also called colorectal cancer.
-A family history or genetics may predispose you to be at risk for colon cancer, but smoking and obesity, dietary factors, and inflammatory bowel disorders such as Crohn’s disease and Ulcerative Colitis can also put you at risk.
+A family history or your genetics may predispose you to be at risk for colon cancer, but smoking and obesity, dietary factors, and inflammatory bowel disorders such as Crohn’s disease and Ulcerative Colitis can also put you at risk.
 In some cases, the cancerous section of your colon or rectum can be completely removed through surgery.
-Your diagnosis and treatment plan at the UT Health San Antonio's Cancer Center will include your input and we’ll work to answer your questions and help you feel confident about your care decisions.

-Why choose the UT Health San Antonio Cancer Center for colon cancer?
+Why choose UT Health San Antonio MD Anderson Cancer Center for colon cancer care?

-- Genetic counseling: About 20 percent of colon cancers are linked to a genetic or family condition.
-The counselors at our Cancer Genetics and High-Risk Screening Clinic can advise you and your family on the risk of developing cancer, possible screening exams, counseling, and advice regarding options for care.
+- Genetic counselors: About 20 percent of colon cancers are linked to a genetic or family condition.
+Our genetic counselors in our Cancer Genetics and High-Risk Screening Clinic can advise you and your family on the risk of developing cancer, possible screening exams, counseling, and advice regarding options for care.

 Make an appointment